virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 }
 ```

-Therefore, the same `custom actions` can be reused many times with different parameters.

-Any `actions` can be filtered for specific node by id, by `nodeType` or by `nodeGroup`.
-More details about <a href="/creating-manifest/selecting-containers/#types-of-selectors">Node Selectors here</a>.
+Therefore, the same custom actions can be reused for several times with different parameters.
+Moreover, any action can be targeted at a specific node by ID, at a particular layer (*nodeGroup*) or *nodeType*.
+For more details about <a href="/creating-manifest/selecting-containers/#types-of-selectors" target="blank">*Node Selectors*</a>, visit the linked page.

 ### Code Reuse

-Using already-existing code to perform a new action.
+You can use the already-existing code to perform a new action.

-For example, outputting Hello World! twice in the <b>*greeting.txt*</b>:
+For example, outputting Hello World! twice in the <b>*greeting.txt*</b>.
 ``` json
 {
   "type": "update",